grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 faust2max6 -inj spectral.cpp -soundfile spectral.dsp
 ```

-The two neeeded sound1.wav and sound2.wav audio files are embedded in the generated external, loaded at init time (the`buildUserInterface` method is automatically called), and the manually added C++ code will be executed to compute the spectrograms and play them.
+The two needed sound1.wav and sound2.wav audio files are embedded in the generated external, loaded at init time (the`buildUserInterface` method is automatically called), and the manually added C++ code will be executed to compute the spectrograms and play them.
 Finally by respecting the naming coherency for the fake `spectral.dsp` DSP program, the generated `spectral.cpp` C++ file, the automatically generated `spectral.maxpat` Max/MSP patch will be able to build the GUI with a ready-to-use slider.